mosesdinakaran/magento-log/README.md

 ### Output

-Once the API Logging is enabled, The request and response will be available in the below log file MAGE_ROOT/var/log/moses-logging.log
+Once the elasticserach Logging is enabled, all the communication between magento and elastic search are logged here MAGE_ROOT/var/log/moses-logging.log

 ### How it works